kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Autoscaling Nodes

-We are supporting autoscaling nodes by deploying the [kubernetes autoscaler](https://github.com/kubernetes/autoscaler).
+We are supporting autoscaling nodes by deploying the [k8s cluster autoscaler (CA)](https://github.com/kubernetes/autoscaler).
 By default this feature is disabled.
 You can control the feature via adjusting the following variables in `kube.tf`:

 ```terraform